 Tuition includes all the syllabus content, question practice, and revision sessions needed to prepare you for the final ACCA exams.

 Our ACCA course is flexibly designed to allow different study combinations at all levels.
-There are entry points for December and June exams in September and January respectively.
+For the part-time course, there are entry points for December and June exams in September and January respectively.
 Our Professional Accounting course brochure provides further details.
-Follow us on Twitter
+For the full-time course, entry is in September.
+Our full-time Professional Accounting brochure provides further details.
+Follow us on Twitter.

 Options Papers (two from four):